 First of all, OpenVPN is a software application.
 It’s a program that runs on two ends of an Internet tunnel.
 On the one end, you have an OpenVPN client and on the other, an OpenVPN server.
 More precisely, OpenVPN is open-source software, which means it is free to be used and modified by the community as they see fit.
 There is a central OpenVPN project that is maintained and managed by the team who created the software originally, but nothing stops anyone else from making their own spinoff.

 OpenVPN can work over a whole bunch of common network protocols, which means it is virtually impossible to block.
-That makes it a very attractive alternative to IPsec.
 Also, OpenVPN comes in two main forms.
 There’s a paid version known as OpenVPN Access Server.
-This comes with special features, many of which are proprietary.
+This one comes with special features, many of which are proprietary.
 For normal users, this isn’t really a relevant edition of the software, but it’s of interest to companies that want to set up their own corporate VPN servers.

 For you, the package of interest is the Community Edition.
 This is the free and open version of the software most people are referring to when they say ‘OpenVPN’.
 Now that you know what OpenVPN is, let’s cover a little of its history, which started almost two decades ago.

 The History of OpenVPN

 There’s surprisingly little detail on OpenVPN if you try and Google for its background, but a feature on Linux Security paints an interesting picture.
 It’s an interview with the creator of OpenVPN, James Yonan.